DLewy/coronavirus_stats/README.md

 # coronavirus_stats

-Up-to-date information about the coronavirus in Poland.
+Up-to-date information about the covid-19 in Poland.

 App created using Tasker.